 Just like business partners, spouses owe each other certain fiduciary duties, or legal obligations to act in another party’s interest.
-In the context of marriage, this means that each spouse owes each another the duties of mutual respect, fidelity and support.
+In the context of marriage, this means that each spouse owes the duties of mutual respect, fidelity, and support.
 This may sound rather unimpressive, but as it turns out this is an area of family law that has spouses who lie to conceal things from their spouses very worried indeed.

 The California legislature has defined the fiduciary relationship between husband and wife to include all the duties owed by non-marital business partners, which includes the duties to:

 - Provide at all times access to financial records;

 - Provide, upon request, any information about transactions involving community property; and

 - Account to, and hold as trustee for, the other spouse any benefit or profit derived from transactions involving community property.